Online engagement enables a bilingual heart-to-heart in Moncton

 Let’s Chat Moncton is a two-way street, taking information to the community and bringing data to decision-makers.
 Online engagement supports the visual presentation of information to the community in ways that are not only effective but also appealing.
 It allows the community to easily have their say at their convenience, thereby supplementing offline engagement activities.
 It enables the streamlining of information going out from local government to the community for more focused public engagement.
 Once the community has had its say, the city can also illustrate how the community’s contributions have shaped decisions.
 As projects on the site grow, the resulting momentum from registrations, participants, and input promises a domino effect.

-Learn more about how Moncton is achieving seamless bilingual public engagement.
+Tune in to the podcast to learn more about how Moncton is achieving seamless bilingual public engagement.